Guide for Authors

 Abstract

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the study, the principal results and major conclusions.
-It should not exceed 250 words and should be typed on a different page.
-The Iranian authors are requested to submit an abstract in Persian as well.
-Such an abstract will be prepared by the Editorial Board for authors not familiar with Persian.
+It should be typed on a different page.
 An abstract is often presented separately from the main body, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

 Keywords